 The Groundwater Program’s goals are to cleanup leaking underground storage tank (LUST) sites to restore and protect groundwater resources and create a safe environment for those who live or work around these sites.
 This program is funded under the Resource Conservation Recovery Act (RCRA).
 Follow this link to learn more out the programs

-Hazardous Environmental Response Team (HURT)
+Hazardous Environmental Response Team (HERT)

 Water Resources is developing the capacity to assist Idaho Department of Homeland Security in